What is a SCITT programme?

 We will then process an Enhanced DBS Check (including Barred List and Prohibition Order checks), Occupational Health Questionnaires and gather your bank details for any bursary payments.

 You will be based in your placement school for four and a half days a week and attend a training afternoon at our training centre in Pimlico every Tuesday afternoon.
 Your holidays will follow the term dates of your placement school, however you may find it useful to spend this time working on any extra research/assignments you have been set during training.

 Your weekly timetable will be decided at the discretion of your school.
 Different routes may have different timetable loading.

 - School Direct Tuition Fee Route.
-All trainees will start on a small loading of (Core/KS3) lessons, usually six periods per week until the Christmas break, after which this usually increases to twelve lessons per week.
+All trainees on this route will start on a small loading of (Core/KS3) lessons, usually six periods per week until the Christmas break, after which this usually increases to twelve lessons per week.
 This bespoke timetable will allow you to take full responsibility for your classes and add lessons more gradually after a period of observation and team teaching.

 To reflect your status as a new professional who is just starting out in your teaching career, you will start with a reduced timetable and build up during the course of the year.
 The timetable will always allow for regular mentor meetings, collaborative working and observations of others.

 Mentors will either be double-timetabled in your lessons or be liaising with your co-teachers to co-ordinate your weekly observations.
 Mentors and/or co-teachers have clear roles in your classroom to observe your teaching and take notes and to circulate the room and act as a teaching assistant.

 How many hours of study will the training consist of?

 The training programme will require the commitment equivalent to that of a serving full-time teacher in terms of the length of school day, plus additional preparatory and academic work.
 The programme cannot be contained within a particular number of hours per week.